 - Custom Domain.
 Each plan comes with a custom domain.

 - Building e-Commerce Store.
 The eCommerce suite on Squarespace is powerful.
 You can setup custom order confirmation emails, add digital goods, and partner your website with other eCommerce systems like Xero.
-The only downside is that Stripe is the only payment gateway to choose from.
+The only (minor) downside is that Stripe and Paypal are the only payment gateways to choose from.

 - Adding a Blog.
 The blogging platform on Squarespace is quite advanced and gives options for scheduling posts.

 - Backups and Site Exporting.
 Squarespace has got the feature that many website builders don’t have – export!
-You can export your Squarespace pages directly to WordPress, should you need a more extensible platform.
-You’re also able to import from WordPress, Tumblr, and other blogging platforms, too.
+You can export your Squarespace blog directly to WordPress, should you need a more extensible platform.
+This doesn’t work for regular content, though.
+You’re also able to import blogs from WordPress, Tumblr, and other blogging platforms, too.

 If you’re after lots of different apps to choose from, Weebly is a great platform to get them, though.
 If you think you’re ever going to migrate your site somewhere else, then you might like to choose Squarespace.
 Other than that, the feature sets for both platforms are about on par.